-Researchers had early and late types play a dice game and found that late types cheated significantly more in the morning than in the evening.
-For early types, it was the other way around.
-16 17 Studies have also shown that late types act more rationally in the afternoon.
-This means, for example, that they are more likely to accept an unfair offer in the afternoon than to come up empty-handed.
+Researchers had early and late types play a dice game and found that early types cheated much more often in the evening, while late types cheated more often in the morning.^{20 21} Researchers also showed that early types acted more rationally in the morning.
+They were more likely to accept an unfair offer in the morning than to come up completely empty-handed.22 The researchers found that moral, ethical and rational behavior is associated with how "awake" someone is.